LIC Jeevan Labh (Plan 936) is a limited premium and non-linked participating life insurance plan.

 In the event of demise during the policy term, the nominee gets

-Base Sum Assured + Vested Simple Reversionary Bonus (till date)+ Final Additional Bonus (if any)
+Sum Assured on Death + Vested Simple Reversionary Bonus (till date)+ Final Additional Bonus (if any)

 Final Additional Bonus is applicable only in the year of maturity/death.
+So, it is a roll of dice.
 It is also expressed as per thousand of Sum Assured.

 Final Additional Bonus, in any case, depends on your luck.
 I will consider various value of FAB to assess investment performance.

-You could have done better with Term Plan and PPF
+Could you have done better with Term Plan and PPF?

 Since LIC Jeevan Labh premium payment term is only 16 years, how do you account for term insurance premium in the years 17 till 25th.
 I have withdrawn term insurance premium from accumulated PPF corpus.
 Yes, you can withdraw from PPF after initial maturity of 15 years.

 I do not like traditional plans.
 And I do not deny my opinion is biased.